minprog/project/flask/books/books.md

 For this project, you will need to set up a PostgreSQL database to use with your application.
 PostgreSQL is designed to run as a stand-alone service (a seperate running program on your machine or perhaps on a server) that an app can interface with.
 First you will need to download and install PostgreSQL, here's how to do that:

+### Windows

+Go to <https://www.postgresql.org/download/windows/> and download the latest version of PostgreSQL.
+Run the installer and go through the installation:

+* Keep track of where Postgres is installed, by default this will be `C:\users\<your_username>\program files\postgress<version>`.
+* You should not need to change any of the default settings.
+* By the end of the installation you are prompted for a password for the default user (postgres), **be sure** to choose a memorable password and **write it down for yourself!**.

+Once installed, you need to run PostgreSQL.
+To make this easier you will add postgress to your PATH:

+* Click on Start.
+* Search for "Environment Variables" or "Omgevingsvariabelen" and select “Edit the system environment variables”.
+* Click on the button "Environment Variables…"
+* In the “System Variables” section, locate “Path”, and click edit.
+* Click “New” to add the new path.
+This is the path to the `bin` directory of postgres.
+You can find this by navigating to this directory via the Windows Explorer, and then by copy-pasting the path directly from the navigation bar.
+* Close all dialogs by selecting “OK”.
+* Now close and re-open any terminals.

+If familiar, like SQLite, PostgreSQL comes with its own command-line interface: `psql`.
+Once PostgreSQL is up and running, simply type `psql -U postgres`, enter the password, and you should then see your prompt change to `postgres=#`.
+From here you can try out queries, look at various databases, tables and their structures.
+The `psql` specific commands are different from SQLite, but here's a useful list to get you started: <https://www.geeksforgeeks.org/postgresql-psql-commands/>.

+By default PostgreSQL will create a few empty databases to get you started called: `postgres`, `template0` and `template1`.
+By executing `psql postgres` we have opened `psql` in the `postgres` database.
+But instead, let's create our own database called `books`.
+To do this, inside `psql` execute:

+    CREATE DATABASE books;

+Then **connect** to the new database with:

+    \c books

+All right, that is PostgreSQL all set up with a new fresh database called `books`.

+### Mac

+First, if not already installed, install homebrew: https://brew.sh/

 * **On a Mac with [homebrew](https://brew.sh/)** simply run `brew install postgresql`.
 Just for reference: <https://wiki.postgresql.org/wiki/Homebrew>
-* **On WSL on Windows** follow these instructions: <https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-database#install-postgresql>

-Once installed, you need to run PostrgreSQL:
+Once installed, you need to run PostgreSQL:

 * **On a Mac with homebrew** run: `brew services start postgresql`
-* **On WSL on Windows** run: `sudo service postgresql start`

-These commands will launch PostgreSQL in the background.
+This commands will launch PostgreSQL in the background.
 If you want to stop the program, just replace the word `start` with `stop` in the command above.

-If perhaps familiar, like SQLite, PostgreSQL comes with its own command-line interface: `psql`.
-Once PostgreSQL is up and running, simply type `psql postgres` and you should then see your prompt change to `postgres=#`.
+If familiar, like SQLite, PostgreSQL comes with its own command-line interface: `psql`.
+Once PostgreSQL is up and running, simply type `psql postgres`, and you should then see your prompt change to `postgres=#`.
 From here you can try out queries, look at various databases, tables and their structures.
 The `psql` specific commands are different from SQLite, but here's a useful list to get you started: <https://www.geeksforgeeks.org/postgresql-psql-commands/>.

 By default PostgreSQL will create a few empty databases to get you started called: `postgres`, `template0` and `template1`.
 By executing `psql postgres` we have opened `psql` in the `postgres` database.
 But instead, let's create our own database called `books`.
 To do this, inside `psql` execute: